VedantMate0110-Devops/-Cost-Effective-Brain-Wave-Sensor-System-/README.md

 # 🧠 Cost-Effective Brain-Wave Sensor System

+> A patented low-cost brain-sensor system that uses real-time EEG signals and deep learning to control robotic arms via brain commands.

 A low-cost, accurate Brain-Computer Interface (BCI) system designed to collect and classify real-time Motor Imagery EEG signals and control robotic systems like a 4-axis robotic arm using deep learning and IoT.

 ---